activecollab/authentication/README.md

 }
 ```

+## Authorizers

+Authorizers are used to authorize user credentials against data that is stored by a particular authentication service (stored users, LDAP/AD, IdP etc).

 ## Transports

 During authentication and authorization steps, this library returns transport objects that encapsulate all auth elements that are relevant for the given step in the process: